Skip to main content

 sudo net ads info

-sudo net ads lookup testuser
+sudo net ads user info testuser

 sudo net ads group info "linuxadmins"